Podcast: Play in new window | Download (Duration: 3:30 — 8.0MB)

 That’s common when first deploying Google Drive for your users, or when they’ve been using Drive for some time without sticking to a specific structure.

 This may feel like you need cowboy tools to assign everything to its proper place — Which isn’t true, but that’s a topic for another day.

-To start, first decide on how you want to set up your Google Shared Drive structure — It’s the architectural equivalent of a design master plan.
+Start by defining how you want to set up your Google Shared Drive structure — It’s the architectural equivalent of a design master plan.

 A single Shared Drive for your entire organization (aside from users’ personal ‘My Drives’), with users added as viewers/editors of their area’s folder.

 -Drive Security: From a management perspective, it may seem easier.
 Instead of managing dozens of Drives you simply manage one.
 You can also search for files more efficiently.

-One way to address this is by deploying folder level permissions for your Shared Drive to pare down access to different folders — Yet, you still need to pay extra vigilance to Drive file ownership to avoid things like lost or orphaned files (Checkout our blog post Manage Google Drive File Ownership like a Security PRO to learn more).
+One way to address this is by deploying folder level permissions for your Shared Drive to pare down access to different folders — Yet, you still need to pay extra vigilance to Drive file ownership to avoid things like lost or orphaned files.

 -Collaboration: This could improve internal collaboration when different people need constant access to different resources across different areas.

 -Storage Limits: Drive could run into file/size limits on the long run.
 While there’s a 400k file limit on each shared Drive, it actually fills up faster than you’d think.

 VERDICT: Overall, this would be the option we least recommend, especially for bigger organizations dealing with sensitive information.

 For larger domains, ideally, each “area” would get a prefix (e.g. OPS for operations), followed by a Drive name related to the subject/ team/ project (e.g. OPS- Training).

 -Drive Security: From a Drive security perspective, this is a far better choice because users can’t view folders from other areas and checking permissions for each Drive folder would be easier.

 You can also be more selective about who has access to what, thereby improving your overall information security operations.

 Additionally, you can create user groups and assign Shared Drive permissions at that level to get more granular.
-Especially if you have many users.

-- Creating a “View only” Shared Drive where only admins, IT staff and managers have editor rights, but all employees can view.
+1.Create a “View only” Shared Drive where only admins, IT staff and managers have editor rights, but all employees can view.
 This would include essential information everyone needs like templates, forms, etc..

-- Create another “Open” Shared Drive where everyone can upload, download and edit information and files.
+2.Create another “Open” Shared Drive where everyone can upload, download and edit information and files.
 Here you can keep things like project plans, calendars, etc.

-- Finally, create One Shared Drive for every area.
+3.Finally, create One Shared Drive for every area.
 That way every department can adjust the workflow and layout of the shared Drive to its specific workflow and needs.